-If you wish to work for an organization/agency outside of Tompkins County for the summer, both you and the employer can complete an application for the DYO program and if approved, the employer can be reimbursed for a significant portion of your summer wages.
-This program can be a great hiring incentive for both paid internships as well as stipend-based, or unpaid internships.
-See the DYO Program Proposal for details on how to negotiate your hourly wage with employers of interest.
+If you wish to work for an organization/agency outside of Tompkins County for the summer, you can be paid through Federal Work Study funds.
+You and the employer complete an application for the DYO program and, if approved, the employer can be reimbursed for a significant portion of your summer wages.
+This program can be a great hiring incentive!

-- Returning to Cornell as an undergraduate, or participating in affiliated academic programs off-campus in the fall semester.
+- Returning to Cornell as an undergraduate (or participating in affiliated academic programs off-campus, such as study abroad) in the fall semester following employment.